deepakchethan/deepakchethan/README.md

 I'm a full stack web developer and a technologist who enjoys automation.

-This account is for my personal projects and involvement with various oss projects.
+This account is for my personal projects and involvement with oss projects.

 ## 🤔 Where to find me?